rust-lang/rfcs/text/0000-scope-drop.md

 ## Audit standard library

 Go through the standard library and find type parameters and associated types that can be generalized to `?ScopeDrop`.
 Need to be careful to preserve backwards compatibility, but should be profitable.
-It may be possible to define lints that detect when the `ScopeDrop` bound is unnecessary, and list those out or even automatically add the `?SizedDrop` bounds.
+It may be possible to define lints that detect when the `ScopeDrop` bound is unnecessary, and list those out or even automatically add the `?ScopeDrop` bounds.

-However, I believe that the `SizedDrop` feature is useful even without generalizing the standard library or the ecosystem.
+However, I believe that the `ScopeDrop` feature is useful even without generalizing the standard library or the ecosystem.
 Right now, we don't have experience with using this feature, and cannot be expected to know the right abstractions.
 Adding this feature to the language allows users to start experimenting.

 ## Making generic types `?ScopeDrop`